-Active sharing of factual information:
+Actively shares factual information:

-Build distance from other people:
+Keeps their distance from other people:

 Your Listening Style

 We all have our own unique listening style.
 When we become aware of how we tend to listen to others, it becomes easier to make conscious modifications to our style.
 These modifications improve our effectiveness with others.